samiam2013/GoMVClean/README.md

 # GoMVClean ![Go Report Card](https://goreportcard.com/badge/github.com/samiam2013/GoMVClean)
-The world's first (that I know of) complete (has it's own database) website automation server (it's configurable).

-(definition) - noun ( microMacroService compiled binary JSON schema singleton-pattern website application )

-(explanation) - I need a Go key-value heaped sorted storage mechanism and Model View Controller

-(synonym) - I hate database servers
+A Go HTTP2 library with it's own database.
+It's VERY configurable.
+Oh and it's an MVC.

 (homonym) - A Go language MVC template written for keeping with only native dependencies

 (exception) - it will utilize JavaScript and JSON.

-it runs on http, it needs a reverse proxy to reference itself safely.
-I'm going to work on implementing https on top of http to eliminate the need for a reverse proxy, then I want to implement PGP websockets in TypeScript so the model can be failed over to safely self-reference over HTTP.

-This means: [Tyler Durden enters the chat]

-[Durden]: "Rule 0 of GoMVClean is safety and
+I'm building out an API that will scale across a local network with very basic configuration.
+My library should be burstable to system limits with just the operating system as a middle layer and it should be distributable to an extent that seems like magic.

-[Durden]: "Rule 1 of GoMVClean is speed.
+Rule 1 of GoMVClean is safety.

-[GPL]: "Rule 2 of GoMVClean is version 3.0, no TiVo-ization.
+Rule 2 of GoMVClean is speed.

-[not Durden]: "Rule 3 of GoMVClean is no middleware, just Go and Javascript.
+Rule 3 of GoMVClean is no middleware, just Go and Javascript.

-[me]: "Rule 4 of GoMVClean is `[databaseServer] = false`, always.
+Rule 4 of GoMVClean is `const separateDB = false`

-I want to thank: the team at atom editor, github.com/atom , the team at github desktop, https://desktop.github.com/ , github's github https://github.com/github , the team working on Go https://github.com/golang/go , and very ironically the team at microsoft Windows 10 All of you for making 100 + updates to a github repository possible in like 50 hours of writing Go.

 # How to use it